 How to Use This Medicine

-- It is best to take this medicine with or immediately right after meals.
+- Take this medicine with a meal or immediately after a meal.

-- Chew or crush the tablet completely before swallowing.
+- Tablet: Chew or crush the tablet completely before you swallow it.
 Do not swallow whole tablets.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.